COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 ## **Next Steps**

 ### **Immediate**
-- Resume post-break development and finalize pending integration work.
-- Continue testing and debugging recent modules (résumé, ranking, CLI).
-- Ensure documentation and final presentation materials are up to date.
+- Add missing tests for PortfolioManager (#145 follow-up).
+- Improve performance of collaborator detection.
+- Enhance CLI menu flow for authenticated users.
+- Increase coverage on ranking and deep analysis edge cases.

 ### **Future Work**
-- Finalize ranking and visualization features for milestone delivery.
+- Add LLM-powered ranking and portfolio enhancement.
-- Begin system polishing, optimization, and deployment preparation.
+- Develop API endpoints for Milestone 2.
+- Implement persistent user preferences and personalized scoring.
-- Prepare demonstration scripts and presentation content for final submission.
+- Prepare for UI or web-based version of the system.

 ---